 In 1985, Don Juan Carlos granted for the first time the Toisón to reigning Sovereigns, who were the Queens Beatriz of the Netherlands and Margaret of Denmark, and in 1989 it was received by Queen Elizabeth II of the United Kingdom of Great Britain and Northern Ireland.

-For the historical event, Her Majesty Queen Letizia once again chose her trusty designer Felipe Varela.
+For the historical event, Queen Letizia once again chose her trusty designer Felipe Varela.
 She recycled her old wardrobe to keep the attention away from her sartorial choice.

-She wore double crepe red ‘ Japanese Twin Ties ‘ coat and sleeveless crimson velvet dress.
+She wore double crepe red ‘ Japanese Twin Ties ‘ coat and a sleeveless crimson velvet dress.
 This was the third time Queen wore this outfit.
 Last we saw the coat during a Mexico visit in November 2017.

 Letizia wore Lodi ‘Sara’ ombre patent pumps.

-On his birthday King Felipe send a personalized message on official twitter account thanking all the best wishes and wishing birthday to those who shared it with him.
+On his birthday King Felipe send a personalized message on his official Twitter account thanking all the best wishes and wishing birthday to those who shared it with him.
 The tweet says, “Heartfelt thanks for all the congratulations I have received today.
-Each strengthens me in my day to day commitment to all Spaniards.
+Each strengthens me in my day-to-day commitment to all Spaniards.
 And I take this opportunity to also congratulate those who today share with me his birthday.